Chevy Lumina Air Blows From Wrong Vents

-Question = The heat in my 95 Lumina works but when I turn the nob to switch from defrost to the vents it doesn't switch it only blows out the defrost and on the floor a little.
-No matter what I turn the knob to it just comes out them places.
+1995 Chevy Lumina service engine soon light.
+The heat in my 95 Lumina works but when I turn the knob to switch from defrost to the vents it doesn't switch it only blows out the defroster and on the floor a little.
+No matter what I turn the A/C knob to airflow just comes out them places.
 Is it some thing to do with a vacuum line.
-When I turn it to air the compressor kicks but doesent blow cold air.
+When I turn it to air the compressor kicks on but vents doesent blow cold air.

-I don't think its the knob because it makes the compressor kick on so I am confused hope you can help me.
+I don't think its the knob because it makes the compressor kick on so I am confused hope you can help me with this problem.

-The problem with the air not blowing cold could also be because of no vacuum to the HVAC control panel.
-The temperature door in the dash is also controlled that way with another actuator.
+The problem with the A/C not blowing cold could also be because of no vacuum to the HVAC control panel.
+The temperature door in the dash is also controlled that way with another vacuum mactuator.
 But there are other possibilities.
-Could just be low on Freon, a restricted orifice, temperature door broken etc. With these things all happening at the same time, I would suspect a vacuum problem.
+Your Lumina could just be low on Freon, have a restricted orifice, the temperature door may be broken etc. With these things all happening at the same time, I would suspect a vacuum problem.

-The control head is feed with vacuum from a purple hose that comes from the engine compartment.
-There is also an HVAC vacuum reservoir ball.
-The purple hose comes in the dash under the passengers side then goes to the control panel.
+The control head in the dash is fed with vacuum from a purple hose that comes from the engine compartment.
+There is also an HVAC vacuum reservoir ball under the hood that could have a crack in it and is leaking.
+The purple hose comes into the dash under the passengers side then goes to the control panel.
 Check that first.
-If there is vacuum, then you will need to remove the HVAC panel and see if it is switching hoses as you turn the knobs.
+If there is vacuum on that hose then you will need to remove the HVAC control panel and see if it is switching from the vent and defrost output hoses as you turn the knobs.

 You will hear the air change if it is switching properly.
 If it is not switching then you will need to replace that vacuum rotary switch on the back of the control panel, or the whole control itself.
 Not a hard kob, just a few screws to replace it.